wenleicao/wenleicao.github.io/_posts/2018-06-16-Power-BI-Dashboard-User-Side-Filter-Issue.md

 <img src="/images/blog19/filterbymultiplecolumn.PNG">

-Apparently, it does work for above purpose including multiple columns.
+Apparently, it did work for above purpose including multiple columns.
 Just out of curiosity, I tried to filter in both Mary and John by the following using OR logic operator
 <https://app.powerbi.com/groups/me/reports/c4c5004b-31d0-4330-8cad-de0fb8f71563/ReportSection?filter=student/StudentName eq 'Mary' or student/StudentName eq 'John'>

 Click the link, I get the dashboard containing John, Lisa and Mary.
 So, it actually does not work on OR logic.
-Therefore, it work for some situation but not all
+Therefore, it works for some situation but not all

 Now the next question comes.
 Let us say, you have 20 different default filter setting for 20 users. some have one filter, some have multiple filter.
 How will you manage it?

-Angry Analytics has a blog about using window flow to deliver hyperlink with filter embedded to user.
+Angry Analytics has a blog about using window flow to deliver hyperlink with filter embedded to user(in the example, it only show single filter.
+I am not positive if it can handle multiple filters).
 <https://angryanalyticsblog.azurewebsites.net/index.php/2017/11/13/data-driven-subscriptions-in-power-bi/>

-It is a good GUI tool if you have this paid app in your office 365 suite (in the example, it only show single filter.
-I am not positive if it can handle multiple filters).
+It is a good GUI tool if you have this paid app in your office 365 suite .
 Unfortunately, we don't have this tool.
 The next thing, I can think is SSIS.
 If you have worked with SSIS, you can draw all filter setting from database table into an object variable. then in a foreach loop container, use Foreach ADO enumerator to read one row of object at a time.
 Pass the parameter to form a hyperlink string, then send it using send email task.
 However, not all report developers are SSIS savvy.
 But most powerBI developer, I believe, understand T SQL.
 Here I am showing how to use script to handle single filter and multiple filter as well as send dashboard link out using dbmail stored procedure all within SSMS.

 First we want to know if we are able to send hard coded dashboard link out via SSMS.